What personal data the Bank processes

 Fulfilling the terms and conditions of our agreements

-The basic purpose for which Handelsbanken collects, processes and stores personal data is to enable us to prepare, provide and administer the Bank’s products and services to you – whether digitally, at a branch, or via telephone.
+The basic purpose for which Handelsbanken collects, processes and stores personal data is to enable us to prepare, provide and administer the Bank’s products and services to you – whether digitally, at a branch by mail or telephone.
 The legal grounds for this is to fulfil the terms and conditions of our agreements.

 Complying with laws and decisions from public authorities